MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Invoke-MgReplyGroupThreadPostInReplyTo.md

 You can create an open extension in a resource instance and store custom data to it all in the same operation, except for specific resources.
 The table in the Permissions section lists the resources that support open extensions.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Invoke-MgBetaReplyGroupThreadPostInReplyTo](/powershell/module/Microsoft.Graph.Beta.Groups/Invoke-MgBetaReplyGroupThreadPostInReplyTo?view=graph-powershell-beta)

 ## SYNTAX